pmcrockett/Celqi/README.md

-MERGED OBJECTS [CHECK UNMERGE BEHAVIOR RE: UNLOADED MAPS]
+MERGED OBJECTS

-By selecting objects and choosing Selection > Save in bank as merged object you can combine multiple objects into a single object definition.
-A merged object, identified by the paper stack icon in the object menu, can be used as a single, unified object by selecting Set brush (single merged), or it can be deconstructed into its underlying objects by selecting Set brush (multiple unmerged).
+By selecting objects and choosing "Selection > Save in bank as merged object" you can combine multiple objects into a single object definition.
+A merged object, identified by the paper stack icon in the object menu, can be used as a single, unified object by selecting "Set brush (single merged)," or it can be deconstructed into its underlying objects by selecting "Set brush (multiple unmerged)."
 It is also possible to merge already-merged objects, creating multiple layers of merging.
 (FUZE will eventually hit its recursion limit and throw an error if the merged layers go too deep, so it is best not to merge deeper than a couple of layers.)

 Unlike code-defined objects, merged object definitions can be deleted from within the object menu.
 Deleting a merged object definition can have far-reaching consequences depending on how the object has been used.
 A merged object can be directly placed in a map (first-level use), used as an element of other merged object definitions (second-level use), or indirectly placed in a map via those other merged objects of which it is an element (third-level use).
-Deletion of a definition affects all three of those uses, so you should be aware of how the object has been used before you delete it -- if you aren't, you may inadvertantly affect other objects that you didn't realize referenced the deleted definition.
+Deletion of a definition affects all three of these uses, so you should be aware of how the object has been used before you delete it -- if you aren't, you may inadvertantly affect other objects that you didn't realize referenced the deleted definition.

 If you elect to remove references, they are completely deleted without being replaced.
 Replacing references substitutes the current brush object for any references, retaining the scales, rotations, and positions of the original references.
 Unmerging explodes the references into their constituent elements without otherwise changing them.
 If you choose "In this map only," the deletion/replacement/unmerging will still affect second- and third-level uses in other maps, but when loading another map, you will be prompted to relink any first-level uses in that map.